NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 # Install and use packages using the dotnet CLI

 The dotnet CLI allows you to easily install, uninstall, and update NuGet packages in projects and solutions.

-Use the dotnet CLI to
+It runs on Windows, Mac OS X, and Linux.

+The dotnet CLI is required for .NET Core, .NET Standard, and also for SDK-style projects that target the .NET Framework.
+(These projects use the SDK attribute.)

+For most of these commands, the CLI tool looks for a project file in the current directory, unless a project file is specified in the command (the project file is an optional switch).
+See the [dotnet CLI command reference](/dotnet/core/tools/?tabs=netcore2x) for a complete list of

 ## Prerequisites

 - The [.NET Core SDK](https://www.microsoft.com/net/download/), which provides the `dotnet` command-line tool.
 In Visual Studio 2017, the dotnet CLI is automatically installed with any .NET Core related workloads.

-- [Find a package](finding-and-choosing-packages.md) that you would like to install.

 ## Install a package

+[dotnet add package](/dotnet/core/tools/dotnet-add-package?tabs=netcore2x) adds a package reference to the project file, then runs `dotnet restore` to install the package.

-1. Use the [dotnet add package](/dotnet/core/tools/dotnet-add-package?tabs=netcore2x) command to install a Nuget package:
+1. Use the following command to install a Nuget package:

     ```cli
     dotnet add package <PACKAGE_NAME>